eigenfoo/cryptics/docs/datasheet.md

 | https://archive.nytimes.com/www.nytimes.com/premium/xword/cryptic-archive.html |            6858 |
 | Total                                                                          |          518598 |

-### Does the dataset contain all possible rows or is it a sample (not necessarily random) of rows from a larger set?
+### Does this dataset contain all possible rows or is it a sample (not necessarily random) of rows from a larger set?

 The dataset is a large portion of the scraped blog posts (and may be considered exhaustive or nearly so).